saulpw/visidata/docs/display.md

 ---
+eleventyNavigation:
-title: "The Design of VisiData: Display Engine"
+  key: "The Design of VisiData: Display Engine"
 order: 99
 ---